trbarrettjr/random-python/README.md

 These files are math problems that I try to solve or play with.
 Nothing really to exciting.

+## declination.py

+Working on the sun declination calculator.
+This is to calculate the sun's location relative to the earth.
+Will need to add more code to calculate the declination relative to latitude.

 ## euclid.py

 I was helping my daughter with her math homework and was having trouble with reducing fractions.
 I went through her homework and did my best to explain how euclid's algoritm worked and then wrote this little program to help display how to find the **greatest common factor**.